Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

         the latest content that has been uploaded to Soundcloud.
     * On the Events page, a number of ficitious events have been marked on an embedded Google Map.
 Details towards each event can be found below.
-    * The navigation bar is also interactive by the provision of a collapsible button that allows the user to easily find their way to any page on the site.
-While still adhering to the visual appeal of the site when viewed on smaller devices.
+    * The contact page utilises MailJSs API so that User's can send queries and automatically recieve a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.

 ### Features left to implement

+* In the future I would like to also include links to a YouTube channel and look at their developer tools to see if a 'Widget', similar to that of the Facebook one that can be found on the Homepage, or whether it can be embedded and automatically updated by their developer tools alone.
-* I would have liked to have included a carousel on the bottom of each page to link to any of the other pages across the site.
+* I also would of liked to have included bespoke custom markers, that give a little more information on the Google Map, but I have not been able to figure this out effectively.

 ## Technologies Used